 By way of guide a letter before action against a business debtor will usually demand payment within 14 days.

 On receiving court proceedings, a debtor will normally have 14 days within which to acknowledge the claim and indicate whether it intends to defend the claim and if so then has a further 14 days in the first instance to file any defence to the court proceedings.

 Who Will Be Advising You?

-Straightforward, uncontested debt recovery claims are usual handled by a member of our Dispute Resolution Team under supervision of a Senior Solicitor or a Director.
+Straightforward, uncontested debt recovery claims are usual handled by Robbie Farley a Legal Assistant in the Dispute Resolution Team with over 31 years of experience in dealing with dispute resolution matters.